-Land Rover Discovery Sport PHEV running costs
+Land Rover Discovery Sport PHEV costs, insurance, warranty & tax

 Low company-car tax and the ability to use very little fuel in day-to-day motoring count in the Discovery Sport P300e hybrid's favour here

 |Insurance group||Warranty||Service interval||2020/21 company-car tax cost (20%/40%)|

 |39-41||3yrs / 60,000 miles||2yrs / 21,000 miles||From £1,033 / £2,066|